laidav/hubfx/packages/core/README.md

 ### Other Items
 1. Documentation

+1. update config interface to not need the type property?

   - one way in one way out rule

 1. and a idle timeout for scopedEffects